Sakae28/XHSScraper/README.md

+# XHSScraper

+XHSScraper is a Python package to scrape KOL information from 小红书.

 # Introduction

 This project is inspired by [DrissionPage](https://github.com/g1879/DrissionPage) which is a very user-friendly and easy-to-handle tool.
 The functionality of this package is not yet comprehensive, but will be improved over time.